IEAWindTask37/windIO/docs/source/blade.rst

 :code:`fiber_orientation` : Float, rad
     For composite laminates, the orientation of the fibers in radians can be specified.
 Looking from blade root, positive angles represent a rotation of the fibers towards the leading edge of the blade.
 Note that the angles are in respect to the cross section local reference system, not the reference system at blade root.

 The position of the layer in the 2D section can be specified in various ways.
 If nothing is defined, this assumes that the sub-field :code:`start_nd_arc` is equal to 0 and the sub-field :code:`end_nd_arc` is equal to 1.
-This means that the layer wraps the whole section, such as in the example below for the outer paint.
+This means that the layer wraps the whole section, such as in the example below for the outer gelcoat.
 This definition of a layer should be used also for example for the outer shell skin, which tyoically wraps the whole section.

 .. literalinclude:: ../../test/turbine/IEA-15-240-RWT.yaml
-    :start-after: # Layer 1
+    :start-after: - name: UV_protection
-    :end-before: # Layer 2
+    :end-before: -  name: Shell_skin

 The most convenient approach to define the position of spar caps mimics the definition of the shear webs, adding the width and side that define the width of the layer in meters and the side where the layer is located, either “pressure” or “suction”.

 .. literalinclude:: ../../test/turbine/IEA-15-240-RWT.yaml
-    :start-after: # Layer 3
+    :start-after: -  name: Spar_Cap_SS
-    :end-before: # Layer 4
+    :end-before: -  name: Spar_Cap_PS

 :code:`width.values` : Array of floats, m
     The field width defines the width in meters along the arc of the layer.